by Mira Fong

 A Lonely and Self-Alienated Species

-Like an unruly child, we push nature's movable bodies (the wild animals) out of sight and domesticate other tamed animals for food including artificially altered ones.
-In turn, humans have become a useless species and must create its own laws and values outside the working order of a bio-system. like the Franken fish, being alienated from the sea, we ourselves have become a hybrid between an animal and a machine.
+Like an unruly child, we push nature's movable bodies (the wild animals) out of sight and yet, domesticate peace loving and defenseless animals for food including artificially altered ones.
+In turn, the homo sapiens have become a useless species and must create its own environment outside the working order of the bio-system.
+Just like the lab invented salmon, we ourselves have become a hybrid between an animal and a machine dependent creature.

-Our unique ability to create and to reason is part of the higher function of our new brain, which sits right above an older one, the reptilian brain.
-The neo cortex carries a specific evolutionary mission, that is, to develop moral intelligence and sensibility, as well as to monitor and quell the old reptilian instinct-the will to power.
-Without being guided by a moral intelligence, the human ape will resort to its predatory mind which is obsessed with domination (as we can clearly see in the history of wars and current environmental crisis), a mentality of might is right, capable of destroying its own benefactor, the mother earth.
-This support my rationale that humans have no choice but to evolve further, morally and spiritually, for the sake of our survival and the planet.
-In this sense, animal and environmental protection is human protection.
+Our ability to create and to reason is part of the higher function of the new brain which sits right above an older one, the reptilian brain.
+The neo-cortex carries a specific evolutionary mission, that is, to develop moral sensibility as well as to monitor and quell the old reptilian aggression, the will to power.
+Without being guided by a moral awareness, the human ape will resort to its predatory behavior, obsessed with domination (as we can clearly see in the history of wars and current environmental crisis); the mentality of "might is right" is capable of destroying its own benefactor, the mother Earth.
+This explains my rationale that humans have no choice but must evolve further, morally and spiritually for the sake of our own survival and that of the planet.
+Animal and environmental protection are human protection.

-Therefore, the acquiring of a new brain during human evolution is not just for inventing tools and machines, it gives us the ability to reason and to care, a mind can discriminate between right and wrong (although the definition of absolute right or wrong or eternal truth is a debatable among contemporary philosophers, but torturing a sentient being is obviously wrong), between justice and slavery, kindness and brutality, selfishness and altruism, cooperation and domination, as all lives must evolve as a whole like team players.
-I truly think this is the meaning of human evolution, from a tree dwelling primates to an upright walking apes and further evolved into a morally autonomous being.
-As for the greedy agribusiness, they need a change of heart.
+The acquiring of a new brain during human evolution is not just for inventing tools or machines, it gives us the ability to reason and to care, a mind capable of discriminating between right and wrong (although the definition of absolute right or wrong has been a debate among contemporary philosophers, but inflicting suffering on a sentient being is obviously wrong), between justice and exploitation, kindness and brutality, selfishness and altruism, cooperation and domination.
+Most of all, the purpose of human intelligence is to recognize our humble place within the larger scheme of things.
+The purpose of human evolution is to evolve from a tree dwelling primate (a vegetarian) into an upright walking ape and must further evolve into a morally autonomous being, a process of overcoming our base nature.
+As for the for-profit-only agribusiness, they need a change of heart.